-- 33. Defendants Handy, H. Greer, Clark, Jones, Ennis, Edelen, Woosley, and Griffiths are each sued in their individual capacities. - Ommonwealth of Kentucky.
-At all times relevant to this Complaint, it was a county of the first-class with home rule as enabled, defined, and empowered under KRS 83.410-83.660, as well as KRS Chapter 83A, 91, and 91A.
+33. Defendants Handy, James Clark, Jones, Ennis, Edelen, Woosley, and Griffiths are each sued in their individual capacities.

+34. Defendant Meade County is a political subdivision of the Commonwealth of Kentucky.
+At all times relevant to this Complaint, it was a county of the first-class with home rule as enabled, defined, and empowered under KRS 83.410- 83.660, as well as KRS Chapter 83A, 91, and 91A.
 Meade County was/is responsible for the policies, practices, and customs of the Meade County Sheriff's Office.
-Meade County is liable for all torts committed by the Defendant Meade County Sheriff's Officers while employed by Meade County pursuant to the doctrine of respondent superior.
-Meade County is responsible for the acts of Defendants while employed by and while acting under the color of law and within the scope of their employment. - 35.
-At all relevant times, Defendant Joseph Greer was an employee of the MCSO acting under color of law and within the scope of his employment.
+Meade County is liable for all torts committed by the Defendant Meade County Sheriff's Officers while employed by Meade County pursuant to the doctrine of respondeat superior.
+Meade County is responsible for the acts of Defendants while employed by and while acting under the color of law and within the scope of their employment.

+35. At all relevant times, Defendant Joseph Greer was an employee of the MCSO acting under color of law and within the scope of his employment.
 Greer had been the Sheriff of the MCSO since approximately 1982.
 As Sheriff, Greer was responsible for setting the policies and practices of the MCSO and is the final policymaker for police actions on behalf of Meade County.
-Greer is named in both his individual capacity and his official capacity. - 36.
-At all relevant times, Defendants Cliff Wise, and Ernie Embry were officers with the MCSO, were employed by Defendant Meade County, and were acting under the color of law and within the scope of their employment for Meade
+Greer is named in both his individual capacity and his official capacity.

+36. At all relevant times, Defendants Cliff Wise, and Ernie Embry were officers with the MCSO, were employed by Defendant Meade County, and were acting under the color of law and within the scope of their employment for Meade County.